 - OMIO lets you search flights, trains, buses, and ferries in and out of Italy.

 - Save a Train is yet another search engine, but just for trains.

 I can’t say for sure whether these travel search engines offer different deals or if they are all serving up fares from the same database.
 Still, it’s nice to see all the schedule options arranged in an easy-to-understand grid.

 Train Travel in Italy

 If you are sticking to the bigger cities in Italy — Rome, Florence, Milan, Naples, Venice, Turin — you can take a high-speed train.
 Trenitalia’s Freccia trains (run by Italy’s national train system) and Italo Treno (a high-speed-only private competitor) travel between the big cities daily.

 - Rome to Venice: 3-3.5 hours

 - Rome to Turin: 3-3.5 hours

 There are other train options to get you where you want to go.
-InterCity trains are slower than the high-speed trains, but generally cheaper.
+InterCity trains are slower than high-speed trains and are usually cheaper.
 Regional trains, which connect cities large and small, are predictably slow, but very inexpensive.
 There are no assigned seats on regional trains, but you can choose between first and second-class berths.

 Air Travel Within Italy